 Five authors, a photographer, a video artist and a group of Second Year students in Germanic Studies created a unique online portrait of the City of Sheffield that has become known as Citybook Sheffield.
 Citybooks is an international project for which artists portray a city in poems, short stories, photographs and moving images.
 Dr Henriette Louwerse of Germanic Studies is responsible for making Sheffield the only UK representative in this European initiative.

 In November 2013 Furnace Park, a reclaimed brownfield site officially opened to the public.
 Director of the park, Dr Amanda Crawley-Jackson hopes her work will lead to the regeneration of other post-industrial sites.
 An article about the site can be found on the Times Higher webpage.

-The Department of Hispanic Studies have joined forces with FC Barcelona and Sheffield United Football Club to promote the local and international educational possibilities of sport.
+The Hispanic Studies section have joined forces with FC Barcelona and Sheffield United Football Club to promote the local and international educational possibilities of sport.
 'Barça, Sport, Culture and Education' attracted over 100 people to the University to listen to and debate with Sr. Ramon Pont Amenós, Vice-President of the FC Barcelona Foundation and member of the FC Barcelona Board of Directors.
 Contact: Dr Louise Johnson

 Dr Kristine Horner and Sarah Muller gave a lecture on the sociolinguistics of Luxembourg, followed by a Luxembourgish language taster class, at Europe House in London on 16 December 2015.
 The lecture set the national language in social and historical context, focusing on the way in which the status of Luxembourgish has shifted over the past two centuries.
 The subsequent taster class allowed participants to engage in language learning activities in relation to learning about the